sagilar/EIoT-Project/README.md

 # EIoT-Project
 The Electrical Internet of Things (EIoT) project was an initiative of Codensa S.A E.S.P, a power distribution company located in Bogotá, Colombia, and The T&T research group from the Universidad Nacional de Colombia, located in Medellín, Colombia.
-This project pretends to cover multiple electrical engineering applications in the electrical and power sector and subsequently, cover many automation applications of several disciplines.
+This project intends to cover multiple electrical engineering applications in the electrical and power industry and subsequently, cover many automation applications of several disciplines.

 ## Update 01/Mar/2019